 In our own businesses

-Our whistleblowing policy makes clear that a report of concern in relation to modern slavery or human trafficking can be made under the protection of the policy.
+- Whistleblowing Policy (which makes clear that a report of concern in relation to modern slavery or human trafficking can be made under the protection of the policy);

 In our supply chain

 We are determined that there shall be no modern slavery or human trafficking in our supply chain.
 Our supply chain code of conduct and sustainable procurement policies evidence our commitment to act ethically and with integrity throughout our business relationships and all suppliers, no matter how long-standing, are required to abide by them.
 The code and the policies are kept under review to make sure that they reflect the changing shape of the Group and of the needs of the people and markets it serves in the UK.

 Our code reflects the requirements of the Act.
 We have published it to our supply chain members through our on-line channels to ensure that all suppliers are aware of our expectations.
 As part of a selection questionnaire when tendering, adherence to the Act is a mandatory requirement for any new suppliers working for the Group.

 We continue to strengthen the relationship with our supply chain members through enhanced enterprise resource systems.
 These give us better information about more suppliers and make us better able to apply centralised standards across the Group.

 The coronavirus pandemic has seriously impacted our ability to visit suppliers to conduct supply chain audits in line with best practice procurement guidelines.
 Therefore, to continue to grow our knowledge and push forward with our strategy, we have selected Unseen, a leading charity committed to the abolishment of Modern Slavery, to deliver training to the Procurement Team and the wider Group.
 By working with Unseen, we are establishing a partnering ethos that will encourage the work we do on modern slavery to be delivered in a proactive way that challenges our supply chain, rather than reacts to it.